 This third state is one in which it is said that one comes to the full recognition that one is an integral aspect of an indivisible whole.
 There is a direct understanding that this whole is Source Consciousness – the ground of all being and unconditional love.

 One effect of this temporal discontinuity is that conscious awareness begins to generate an explanation for why certain thoughts, feelings and/or behaviors are occurring.
-What evolves is a “fictive self” or agent that is responsible for these occurrences and constructs an explanation for them or one’s personal narrative.
-This agent is also referred to as self, ego and I. Thus, if one defines “free will” as the ability to make lower probability choices than the automatic and high probability choice that we would make on autopilot, then the most basic exercise of “free will” is the ability to say “no” to an AP choice arising from the unconscious.
-One obstacle to doing this other than the effort required is that often the time lag between decision and awareness is so long that what amounts to a reflex response occurs coincident with awareness.
+What evolves is a “fictive self” or agent that is allegedly responsible for these occurrences and constructs an explanation for them or one’s personal narrative.
+This agent is also referred to as self, ego and I. Thus, if one defines “free will” as the ability to make lower probability choices than the automatic and high probability choice that we would make on autopilot, then the most basic exercise of “free will” is the ability to say “no” to an AP choice arising from outside of awareness.
+One obstacle to doing this other than the effort required is that often the time lag between decision and awareness is long enough that the temporal discontinuity obscures the operation of the AP.
+Thus, our action appears to be a reflex response that seems to be coincident with awareness.

 Goswami suggests that one effect of meditation practice is that this time lag diminishes and the temporal discontinuity obscuring one’s AP from conscious awareness is weakened.
 The other effect at this level is that sitting quietly and allowing thoughts and feelings to arise into awareness and pass through provides practice in not reflexively acting on such thoughts and feelings.
 Goswami likens a thought to a quantum object.
 One can focus on and follow a thought and observe its path or one can focus on its content and explore the richness of its content but one can’t do both at the same time.
 Thus, a thought can be compared to either a wave form or a particle form.
 In meditation, one attempts to develop skill at avoiding following or exploring the thoughts and feelings that arise into consciousness.
 Thus, systematic application of meditation to develop local consciousness helps one acquire the tools needed to be less of a victim of AP and more deliberate or mindful about one’s choices.